Has this ever happened to you?

 Rule #10: Concrete foundations keep your writing grounded

 Concrete language is clearer and easier to grasp than abstract language.

 But what do we mean by “concrete”?

 Concrete language describes something detectable by the senses.
-Something you can see, feel, hear, smell or taste.
+Something you can see, feel, hear, smell or taste — also known as sensory details.
 Abstract concepts are much harder to imagine.

 For example: “overcoming procrastination” is abstract.
 You can’t visualize someone overcoming procrastination.

 By contrast: “ticking tasks off your to-do list” is concrete.
 You can easily visualize it.